 The most common contaminant from construction activity is the movement of sediment by stormwater into nearby surface waters, due to ground disturbance.
-The C-HC Project includes enviornmental commitments and BMPs that are intended to stabilize disturbed ground, control erosion from disturbed areas, and prevent sediment from entering surface waters.
+The C-HC Project includes environmental commitments and BMPs that are intended to stabilize disturbed ground, control erosion from disturbed areas, and prevent sediment from entering surface waters.
 The SWPPP(s) required to be prepared for the construction activities would identify the specific structural control measures and BMPs to be implemented.
 When implemented properly, as required under Section 402 of the CWA, these activities minimize the risk for erosion and movement of sediment in stormwater.
 Once the areas disturbed by construction activities are revegetated, runoff from the ROW and the substation areas would contain minimal sediment and would not be likely to impact surface water quality.
 Adverse impacts from sedimentation is expected to be short term for all alternatives.

-Taller (approximately 196 feet), tubular steel, H-frame support structures may be required at the channel crossings, so the transmission line can span the channel and still provide adequate clearance for rivergoing vessels.
+Taller (approximately 196 feet), tubular steel, H-frame support structures may be required at the channel crossings, so the transmission line can span the channel and still provide adequate clearance for river-going vessels.
 At either crossing location, the transmission line would need to have a free span of approximately 1,600 feet in order to span the channel.
 With the support structures outside the channel and the transmission line elevated according to U.S. Coast Guard standards, the impacts to the Mississippi River would be temporary and minor.

 The removal of tall vegetation from areas adjacent to surface water bodies can cause water temperatures to rise and may adversely affect aquatic habitat, especially cold-water systems, like trout streams.
 Depending on the height of the vegetation along the banks of the surface water body, removal of vegetation for construction and operation of the C-HC Project may be necessary for safety reasons.
-The removal of tall vegetation that provides shade to the nearby water body could result in longer term adverse impacts to aquatic habitat until sufficiently tall vegetation is able to become reestablished.
-All water body crossings would be revegetated and restored according to IDNR and WDNR recommendations and impacts to trout streams.
-Therefore, impacts to trout streams are expected to be moderate.
+The removal of tall vegetation that provides shade to the nearby water body could result in long-term adverse impacts to aquatic habitat, especially if sufficiently tall vegetation cannot be allowed to reestablish within the ROW for safety reasons.
+Therefore, impacts to trout streams are expected to be moderate and long term.